zxgangandy/gid/README.md

 ## Customization

-Change the TimeBits, WorkerBits, SeqBits of 'DefaultUidConfig' to get your customer uid, especially the uid length.
+Change the TimeBits, WorkerBits, SeqBits of 'DefaultUidConfig' to get your customer uid, especially this will change the uid length.

 ## ChangeLog